leandromoreira/cdn-up-and-running/README.md

 ## Fine tunning - cache lock, stale, timeout, network

-Using the default configurations for Nginx, linux, and others will be sufficient for many small workloads.
+Using default configurations for Nginx, linux, and others will be sufficient for many small workloads.
 But when you're goal is more ambitious, you will inevitably need to fine-tune the CDN for your need.

 The process of fine-tuning a web server is gigantic.
 It goes from managing how [`nginx/Linux process sockets`](https://blog.cloudflare.com/the-sad-state-of-linux-socket-balancing/), to [`linux network queuing`](https://github.com/leandromoreira/linux-network-performance-parameters), how [`io`](https://serverfault.com/questions/796665/what-are-the-performance-implications-for-millions-of-files-in-a-modern-file-sys) affects performance, among other aspects.
 There is a lot of symbiosis between the [application and OS](https://nginx.org/en/docs/http/ngx_http_core_module.html#sendfile) with direct implications to the performance.

 You'll be reading a lot of man pages, mostly tweaking timeouts and buffers.
 The test loop can help you build confidence in your ideas, let's see.